Homes designed for a lifetime

 To educate architects, designers, builders, remodelers, contractors, health care professionals, design students, and consumers, how to build new, and modify existing living environments, incorporating Smart Livable Homes features, details, and technologies, to make the place we call home "all-age friendly".

-To help people of all ages...especially those with physical and/or cognitive challenges achieve and maintain daily living independence and safety at home, work, and play.
+To help people of all ages...especially those with physical and/or cognitive challenges achieve and maintain daily living independence and safety at home.

 About the Founder, Laurence "Larry" Weinstein